Contents

 5. Area matters.

-When checking a skylight place, choose
+When scouting out a skylight place, choose

-instance, a dark completed attic or a guest bedroom.
+instance, a dark completed attic or a guest bed room.
 Your installer

-set up a skylight at a slope of 5 to 15 degrees higher than your latitude.).
+install a skylight at a slope of five to 15 degrees higher than your latitude.).

 6. Leave skylight installation to the pros.

-strips utilized to weatherproof the skylight) make it possible for DIYers with
+strips used to weatherproof the skylight) make it possible for DIYers with

 woodworking and roofing experience to tackle a skylight installation for a